MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 #### Environment Maker role

 By default, **Environment Maker** role can create hosted machine in their environment.
-The three entities that require privileges to use hosted machines are:
+The entities that require privileges to use hosted machines are:

 - Flow Machine
 - Flow Machine Group
 - Flow Machine Image
+- Flow Machine Network (if using custom VNet for your hosted machine)

 Environment Maker role can [create and share custom VM Images](#use-custom-vm-images-for-your-hosted-machine), as these actions require create and append privileges on the **Flow Machine Image**.

+Environment Maker role can [create and share custom VNet](#use-custom-vnet-for-your-hosted-machines), as these actions require create and append privileges on the **Flow Machine Network**.

 Admins can also use the roles provided as part of Desktop Flows.
 You can find more information about desktop flow security roles in [Manage Machines](manage-machines.md#update-permissions-based-on-security-role).